Before self-publishing, you need to know how to format an ebook in a Microsoft Word document.

 It has probably taken months, if not longer, to write your book’s manuscript.

 Due to this, your Word file is almost certainly full of erroneous styles, formatting errors, and different text or font formats.

 It is absolutely vital to remove these inconsistencies from your ebook before publishing.

-Then readers will enjoy your story, and not be distracted by irregular fonts, text sizes and paragraph formats.
+Then readers will enjoy your story.
+You will not distract them with irregular fonts, text sizes, and paragraph formats.

-The video below gives a step by step guide on how to use Word Styles to format an ebook.
+The video below gives a step-by-step guide on how to format an ebook in Microsoft Word.

 However, before watching the video, it is worth pointing out a few of the most important steps.

 Steps to format an ebook in Microsoft Word

 1. Before starting, ALWAYS make a backup copy of your manuscript and then rename your new working copy.
 If anything goes wrong, you can then go back to your original version.